-The infectious laughter of Canadian Dave Mercer anytime he hooks a "triple sow cow" smallmouth bass can be heard and seen on his show The Facts of Fishing.
+The infectious laughter of Canadian Dave Mercer anytime he hooks a "triple sow cow" smallmouth bass can be heard and seen repeatedly on his show The Facts of Fishing.
 Dave has such an energetic personality on his show that BASS decided to bring him on as the emcee for the 2011 Bassmaster Classic.
-When he did such an amazing job, they kept him around for the other eight regular season Bassmaster Elite Series Tournaments.
+When he did such an amazing job, they kept him around and he now takes the stage nearly all season during BASS Tournaments.

 15. Johnny Morris

 Ordering and buying bass fishing lures was forever changed by Johnny Morris after he started selling them out of catalogs in 1974.
 His company Bass Pro Shops, now has sixty-four locations all over the U.S. and Canada with more stores popping up all the time.
 He is also credited with building the first boat outfitted with a motor on it right off the line.

 Chris Houston is married to Jimmy Houston.
 While appearing frequently on Jimmy's TV show, she was also a superstar on the Bass'n Gals Circuit where she racked up several points titles and won the World Championships several times.